 What better way to see a country than on a bike?
 Navigating a new town, stopping at cafes frequented by locals, and having the leisure to pause anytime a vista grabs you – a truly immersive trip.
 Combine that with the fun and convenience of staying on a canal barge boat and you’re guaranteed a great travel experience.
-So if you’re a cyclist and want to try a new way of traveling, look into touring by bike and barge in Holland!
+So, if you’re a cyclist and want to try a new way of traveling, look into a bike and barge tour in Holland!
 The Netherlands are a great place to try a cycling tour for the first time.
 The land is flat, the bike lanes well maintained, and the scenery beyond beautiful.

-We’ve taken advantage of one day cycling tours when we’ve traveled in Europe before, but have never taken an extended bike trip.
+We’ve taken advantage of one day cycling tours when we’ve traveled in Europe before but have never taken an extended bike trip.
 We’re members of a Sunday morning bike group that organizes an overseas cycling trip every year but we have never been able to sign up fast enough for the coveted 16 or so spots.
 When we got a call late one evening telling us they’d been a cancellation, we jumped at the opportunity for a week in the Netherlands.
 We went online, made a deposit, and only later checked our calendar to see if we had any conflicts!

 For more ideas to plan YOUR ideal trip read:

 Booking a Cycling Vacation- About a Canal Barge

 The trip, Highlights of Holland, was booked through TripSite, a well-reviewed agency offering bike and barge tours in Europe.
 The company provides bikes, canal boat lodging, all meals, and a cycling guide.
 The tour groups are small, somewhere from 14-30 guests on board.
 Prices range from very affordable to affordable, with each trip classified as to the difficulty of the cycling. (for info on difficulty levels, see below)